-Member's Statement 190 - 6(2): Pond Inlet Arctic Winter Games Participants
+Member's Statement 191 - 6(2): Pond Inlet Arctic Winter Games Participants

 Ms. Nutarak (interpretation): Thank you, Mr. Speaker.
-I rise today to express the feeling of gratification towards the young athletes who participated in the Arctic Winter Games, specifically the athletes who travelled from Pond Inlet as I didn't have an opportunity to speak to this issue on our first day of this session.
+I rise today to express my appreciation towards the young athletes who participated in the Arctic Winter Games, specifically the athletes who travelled from Pond Inlet, as I didn't have an opportunity to speak to this issue on our first sitting day.

-Evan Kyak, Chad Kilukishak, and Joshua Shappa, went down for the volleyball games, and the coach was Brady Fisher from Pond Inlet, and for (interpretation ends) table tennis (interpretation) we had Nicholas Shappa, who received several ulus; one silver and two bronzes.
-We were very pleased with these athletes, and quite proud of them, and they were fun to watch during their games.
+Evan Kyak, Chad Kilukishak, and Joshua Shappa went down for the volleyball games, and the coach was Brady Fisher from Pond Inlet, and for (interpretation ends) table tennis, (interpretation) we had Nicholas Shappa, who received several ulus, one silver and two bronzes.

+We were very pleased with these athletes and quite proud of them, and they were fun to watch during their games.
 When you watch young people play sports, it has a side effect as it encourages other young people to get into sports.
-So, I urge young people to get into sports.
-Thank you, Mr. Speaker.
+I urge young people to get into sports.
+Thank you.